RECIPE: SEA SALT CHOCOLATE CHUNK COOKIES

 RECIPE CREDIT MYRECIPES

-I was bored, hungry and needed some content last Sunday, so I decided to *attempt* to bake a batch of chocolate chip cookies.
+I was bored and hungry last Sunday, so I decided to *attempt* to bake a batch of chocolate chip cookies.
 I found a recipe on MyRecipes that looked simple enough for an amateur baker (me), and to my surprise I ended up NAILING it.
 The recipe was easy to follow and also super hard to mess up (I’m pretty sure I botched some of the ingredients and my cookies still ended up delicious and beautiful).

 I think the key to this recipe is making sure you have a good salt to sprinkle over the top.
-I went searching for extra large salt flakes and ended up buying X, which worked perfectly (taste wise and aesthetic wise).
+I went searching for extra large salt flakes and ended up buying Falksalt Crystal Flakes, which worked perfectly (taste wise and aesthetic wise).

 1 3/4 cups all-purpose flour